Early days at the Warsaw computer bazaar

 Computer games in the 90s – could one turn a profit on that?
 Marcin Iwiński and Michał Kiciński, a pair of high school friends who shared a passion for games, believed so.
 It was an era of transformation, with the Polish economy taking on an entirely new shape.
 Trade activities spilled out into the streets, bazaars and open-air markets.
 Marcin and Michał, both avid gamers, sought access to new games.
 They began forging contacts with their foreign counterparts and importing new releases to Poland.
 They could often be found trading games at the Warsaw computer bazaar located at Grzybowska street.
 Michał handled sales while Marcin took care of communicating with suppliers and arranging international shipments.

 – I first met Michał in high school.
 I walked into the class and there was an empty seat next to him, so I took it.
 By the time school was out we had both become truants, skipping classes to play games.
 We decided to establish a company.
 It was a pivotal moment as the first CD-ROM releases were just starting to become popular around that time.
-We would order a batch of discs, then retail them on the bazaar. – reminisces Marcin Iwiński, Vice President and co-founder of CD PROJEKT S.A.
+We would order a batch of discs, then retail them on the bazaar – reminisces Marcin Iwiński, Chair of the Supervisory Board and Co-Founder of CD PROJEKT S.A.

 Towards a real business

 – I hooked up with the guys.
 Michał called me to ask if I could help with packaging.
 Every day I would pick up a batch of packages and deliver them to the post office.
 The packages contained game CDs.
-Michał and Marcin were 21 while I was 25. – Adam Kiciński, President of CD PROJEKT S.A.
+Michał and Marcin were 21 while I was 25 – Adam Kiciński, CEO of CD PROJEKT S.A.

 Marcin and Michał often recall spending long hours at the Warsaw computer bazaar, selling games shipped from abroad.
 Eventually they signed their first official distribution agreement with American Laser Games.
 More contracts followed, with such producers as Acclaim, Blizzard, Blue Byte, Interplay and Psygnosis.